Configuring Hardware

 • set the image resolution;

-• select the PTZ protocol for controlling the camera position based on the connection:
+• select the PTZ protocol to control the camera position based on the connection:

 • control via RS-232 (Visca, Pelco-P, Pelco-D);